What is the application process?

 What is the cost, and what does it cover?

-The Digital Nomad Writing Club Course costs $600 USD.
+The Digital Nomad Writing Club Course costs $120 USD a month in 6 monthly installments or $600 USD if paid upfront.

-This cost covers your admission into the programme and guarantees your access to virtual classroom coaching and mentorship from world-class writers and editors.
+This cost covers your admission into the programme and guarantees your access to virtual classroom coaching and mentorship from professional writers and editors.

 Recently, we have lowered our word count and beefed up our educational offerings.
 This change enables our students access to a more directed and tailored educational component, as well as real-world writing experience.